Make-School-Courses/MOB-2.2-Game-Development/Lessons/02-Actions/Lesson2.md

 **Two Removal Functions**
 When you no longer need a node and want to remove it from a scene, you have two options:

-1. Call `removeFromParent()` on the `SKNode` object directly:

-  `removeFromParent()` &mdash; Removes the receiving node from its parent.
+1. Call `removeFromParent()` on the `SKNode` object directly &mdash;  Will remove the receiving node from its parent.

 ```Swift
   func removeFromParent()
 ```

-2. Create a `removeFromParent()` action:

-  `removeFromParent()` &mdash; Creates an action that removes the node from its parent.
+2. Create a `removeFromParent()` action &mdash; This creates an action that removes the node from its parent.
 When the action executes, the node is immediately removed from its parent.
 This action is not reversible; the reverse of this action is the same action.

 ```Swift
     class func removeFromParent() -> SKAction